-I certainly understand that the grieving process following a fatal accident can leave people feeling overwhelmed.
-I also know that this feeling means that many want to postpone taking any legal action.
+We understand that the grieving process following a fatal accident can overwhelm people, and we also know that this feeling means many want to postpone legal action.
 However, negligent parties and insurance companies usually are not going through the same emotions.
 Liable parties typically immediately begin doing everything in their power to defend themselves from having to pay for damages.
 Because of this, having a legal expert on your team as soon as you are able can be vitally important.
-The faster that your lawyer can begin investigating your case, the more prepared he or she will be to prevent evidence from being obscured.
+The faster your Oroville wrongful death lawyer can investigate your case, the more prepared they will be to prevent evidence from being obscured.

-The goal of any wrongful death case is making sure that those who have lost a person they love and depend on are justly compensated for losses related to their loved one's death.
-While the life of a person can never fully be compensated for, wrongful death claims usually seek repayments for both financial and emotional damages that dependents and family members suffer after losing their loved one.Recoverable Damages
+The goal of any wrongful death case is to ensure that those who have lost a person they love and depend on are justly compensated for losses related to their loved one's death.
+While a person's life can never fully be compensated for, wrongful death claims usually seek repayment for financial and emotional damages that dependents and family members suffer after losing their loved one.Will My Case Go to Court?

-The types of damages that can be recovered in a case of wrongful death vary widely and depend on the particular details of every case.
-However, some of the more common types of payment include the below:
+The types of damages that can be recovered in a wrongful death vary widely and depend on the precise details of every case.
+However, some of the more common types of payment include the following:

-- Medical Costs - Many times, people injured in accidents will receive medical treatments on an ambulance or in a hospital before they lose their lives.
+- Medical Costs - Many times, people injured in accidents receive medical treatments in an ambulance or hospital before they lose their lives.
 The costs of these treatments are typically recoverable through wrongful death claims.

-- Pain and Suffering - these types of losses are non-economic, which means that they do not have a set value.
-While it is easy to know how much a hospital bill is worth, some damages can be more difficult to agree on and might even require the decision of a jury when settlements can't be reached.
+- Pain and Suffering - these losses are non-economic, meaning they do not have a set value.
+While knowing how much a hospital bill is worth is easy, some damages can be more challenging to agree on and might even require a jury's decision when settlements can't be reached.
 Pain and Suffering payments can include money for loss of parental guidance, post-traumatic stress disorder, depression, anxiety, loss of consortium, and more.

-- Loss of Income - If the person you lost was an income earner in your family, you could claim payments for the income the decedent would have made in the future had the fatal incident not taken place.
+- Loss of Income - If the person you lost was an income earner in your family, you could claim payments for the income the decedent would have made in the future had the fatal incident not occurred.

 - Loss of Services - The people we love improve our everyday lives by helping us with household services.
-These services include things like cleaning, repairing things around the house, cooking, taking care of young children, and more.
-Often, the labor that our loved ones perform for free would be very costly if we had to hire somebody else to do it.
+These services include cleaning, repairing things around the house, cooking, caring for young children, and more.
+Often, the labor our loved ones perform for free would be very costly if we hired somebody else.
 For this reason, the services that your loved one provided you with can also be pursued through a wrongful death claim.